 United States Senate Rules obstruct the People’s business: blue slip (home state holds on court nominations), filibuster (60 vote of 100 total supermajority required to advance legislation), and hold (anyone can hold anything for an unlimited period of time) – the “Little Emperor” rules were anathema to our Founders.
 Alexander Hamilton, 1787:

 “But this is not all: what at first sight may seem a remedy, is, in reality, a poison.
 To give a minority a negative upon the majority (which is always the case where more than a majority is requisite to a decision), is, in its tendency, to subject the sense of the greater number to that of the lesser.
-Congress, from the nonattendanceof a few States, have been frequently in the situation of a Polish diet, where a single VOTE has been sufficient to put a stop to all their movements.
+Congress, from the nonattendance of a few States, have been frequently in the situation of a Polish diet, where a single VOTE has been sufficient to put a stop to all their movements.
 A sixtieth part of the Union, which is about the proportion of Delaware and Rhode Island, has several times been able to oppose an entire bar to its operations.
 This is one of those refinements which, in practice, has an effect the reverse of what is expected from it in theory.
 The necessity of unanimity in public bodies, or of something approaching towards it, has been founded upon a supposition that it would contribute to security.
 But its real operation is to embarrass the administration, to destroy the energy of the government, and to substitute the pleasure, caprice, or artifices of an insignificant, turbulent, or corrupt junto, to the regular deliberations and decisions of a respectable majority.
 In those emergencies of a nation, in which the goodness or badness, the weakness or strength of its government, is of the greatest importance, there is commonly a necessity for action.
 The public business must, in some way or other, go forward.“ Excerpt from Federalist Paper #22 at https://www.gutenberg.org/files/1404/1404-h/1404-h.htm#link2H_4_0022

-One Senator can stop the entire operation of Congress using its current rules.
-Our Founder’s clearly despised this aspect of the confederacy used to run the US from the British exit in 1781 until April 1789.
-They were trying to fix this single vote form of obstruction to the public business by enacting our Constitution.This obstructive reality in Senate rules has been in place more or less since Aaron Burr, angry that Thomas Jefferson was elected President instead of Aaron Burr, persuaded Senators to adopt these obstructive rules during Thomas Jefferson’s first term in office which began in 1801.
+One Senator can halt all progress in Congress on any legislative policy fix using the Senate's current rules.
+Our Founder’s clearly despised this aspect of the Articles of Confederation Congress adopted in 1777, which were used to run the US until April 1789.
+They were trying to fix this obstruction by a single vote which can hold the public business hostage to a narrow special interest when they enacted our Constitution.
+This obstructive reality in Senate rules has been in place more or less since Aaron Burr, angry that Thomas Jefferson was elected President instead of Aaron Burr, persuaded Senators to adopt these obstructive rules during Thomas Jefferson’s first term in office which began in 1801.

 That would be a good start.